 1. Visiting awe-inspiring ancient forts, dolmens, wedge tombs and other very old sites.
-Though our schedule won’t be set in stone like the photo above, (as mentioned in other sections of this website and below, you are free to participate in as many or as little of the activities as you choose) we actually will be visiting the iron age fort featured in this photo.
-It radiates a sense of history and the presence of those who came before us many hundreds of years ago and is just magnificent–in itself and in its commanding views of surrounding limestone landscape of The Burren, the Aran Islands to the southwest, the North Atlantic Ocean, and the stunning Connemara area across the ocean to the north.
+Though our schedule won’t be set in stone like the photo above, (as mentioned in other sections of this website and below, you are free to participate in as many or as little of the activities as you choose) we actually will be visiting many ancient sites built out of stone, all of it with incredible engineering that boggles the mind and would be difficult to do even today.
+They all radiate a sense of history and the presence of those who came before us many hundreds of years ago and are just magnificent.

 2. Bodywork, lots of types to choose from: Thai, reflexology, Swedish, deep tissue, deep flowy lomi, targeted treatment.
 Energy work/facilitated mediation and relaxation is also an option.
 You’ll get two sessions of body or energy work: a 60 minute session and a 30 minute session.
 You can choose either for each session or a combo.
 To be scheduled on the first evening.